php-fig/fig-standards/bylaws/004-psr-workflow.md

 Sponsoring the proposed PSR.
 Each Sponsor must confirm their Sponsorship of a PSR via individual email to the Mailing List and a PSR will not be deemed Sponsored until those emails are delivered.

 A Sponsor may not be the Editor or be listed as a Contributor, but there is of course nothing stopping a Sponsor from contributing.
 A Sponsor may step down to become the Editor or a Contributor for a PSR by posting a message to the Mailing List.
 In this case, a new Sponsor must be found.
 Should a vote be underway with a Sponsor who does not consider themselves active listed in the meta document, they should raise an objection on the Mailing List.
 The vote will then be invalidated until a new Sponsor has been put in place.

 > Requiring two Sponsors instead of just one prevents a single Sponsor from making important
 > decisions alone.

 **Coordinator:** One of the two required Sponsors is the Coordinator, and this must be decided between the Sponsors early on.
 The Coordinator is in charge of the voting process.
 They note the starting and ending dates, the number of voting members at the start of the vote, and the quorum count needed.
 They send out reminders by whatever means they feel appropriate to drive the vote.
 At the end of the voting period, they tally the votes, note if quorum was established, and whether or not the application was accepted.
+They must coordinate and share responsibility for vote counting with the PHP FIG secretary.

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)

 **Contributor:** Anyone who has contributed significantly to the PSR.
 That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former Editors, etc. In case of dispute, the Editor and Coordinator are responsible for determining whether a particular individual qualifies as a Contributor.
 The significance is at the discretion of the Editor(s) and Sponsors.
 If somebody feels their contributions are being performed without attribution they should contact the Editor(s), or a Sponsor, and failing that as a last resort post a thread on the Mailing List saying so.